vivek-pr/airflow-alpine-k8s/docs/docker-build.md

 RUN pip install your-package
 ```

-Since the corporate base restricts the package manager, avoid installing OS packages and rely on Python wheels instead.
+Avoid installing additional OS packages and rely on Python wheels to keep the image lightweight.